unicitynetwork/unicity-mining-core/MINING-POOL-SETUP-GUIDE.md

 **Replace the following placeholder values with your actual configuration:**

-- `your_postgres_secure_password` - PostgreSQL database password you created earlier
+- `miningcore123` - PostgreSQL database password (use the simple password from database setup)
 - `your_admin_api_key_here` - The API key generated in step 2 above
 - `your_pool_alpha_address_here` - Alpha address where pool fees will be collected
 - `your_rpc_username` / `your_strong_rpc_password` - Alpha daemon RPC credentials from your Alpha node configuration